sanjeetkumaritoutlook/stenciljs-components/readme.md

 This component Library has currently 10 components:
 1. my-progress-bar (Props:value,max)
-2. my-rich-text-editor (Props:initial-value,placeholder,disabled,disableQuickbars)  - this is using tinymce under the hood
+2. my-rich-text-editor (Props:initial-value,placeholder,disabled,disableQuickbars,fontFamily,fontSize)  - this is using tinymce under the hood
 3. my-progress-ring (Props: percentage, round-linecap, disable-digits,event-id) - this is using easing-animation-frames as dependency
 4. my-card (Props:user-name)
 5. search-world (Props:search-text)